sashastadler/crunge-notes/Notes/Adventure Log.md

 ### Mar 13, 2022 - Session 38

 Went through Rodani's house.
-Rescued Cara.
+Rescued [Cara].
 Running though market/outside area.
-In combat
+In combat.

+### Mar 20, 2022 - Session 39

+Finished fight in the street.
+Kanatali disengaged and left with his crew.
+Went back to [The Good Night](Locations/Siege%20Richesse.md#The%20Good%20Night) to recover.